9.19” h X 8.916” w X 6.0” d

 This element is repeated four times across the forehead and alternates with the second design: columns consisting of purple triangles painted against a blue background.
 The fourth column of this design is substantially hidden by a long lock of hair that flows from the top and down the head, ending about level with the mouth.

-Perhaps this complex hair pattern can be summarized by grouping the design into pairs of design elements.
-If one’s eye groups one example the first design element with its neighboring second design element, this pair of element is repeated six times across the face, ending with a single but expanded example of the first element.
+Perhaps this complex hair pattern can be summarized by grouping the design into pairs of design elements: the first and second design patterns seen together.
+This pair is repeated six times across the face, ending with a single but expanded example of the first element.

 The painted design: face